tno-terminology-design/tev2-specifications/docs/manuals/curator/42-curator-terminology-construction.md

 ...
 scopes:

-- scopetag: essiflab # definition of (scope) tag(s) that are used within this scope to refer to a specific terminology
+- scopetag: essif-lab # definition of (scope) tag(s) that are used within this scope to refer to a specific terminology
   scopedir: https://github.com/essif-lab/framework/tree/master/docs # URL of the scope-directory
 - scopetag: tev2 # definition of (scope)tag(s) that are used within this scope to refer to a specific terminology
   scopedir: https://github.com/tno-terminology-design/tev2-specifications/tree/master/docs # URL of the scope-directory